Trudeau, APEC leaders discuss world trade amidst anti-globalization sentiment

 Leaders in the room voiced support for moving ahead with trade pact if the stars aligned in the coming months, and no country said it was ready to walk away from the agreement, according to international officials who were in the room, but not authorized to speak publicly about the talks.

-The executive director of the APEC secretariat said the goal for Sunday’s meetings is for leaders to figure out how to implement what he calls “soft globalization” – another way of saying inclusive and sustainable growth that is the theme of this year’s summit.

-“I would expect Canada will have a bit to say about that,” Alan Bollard said in an interview prior to the summit.
+The final declaration from the 21 leaders of Asian and Pacific countries speaks of keeping borders open to trade, avoiding currency manipulation and devaluation, and ensuring that everyone benefits from economic growth because not all countries and sectors have rebounded equally from the 2008 global financial crisis.

+Trump has referenced each of those as things he wants addressed in trade deals that he believes are unfair for the American economy.

 “We’re trying to focus in on globalization and economic growth that is also inclusive and sustainable.
-That’s easy to say, but it’s quite complex to know what it can actually mean in terms of policy development.”
+That’s easy to say, but it’s quite complex to know what it can actually mean in terms of policy development,” said Alan Bollard, executive director of the APEC secretariat.

-Trudeau isn’t scheduled to speak with reporters about his time at the summit until it officially wraps up this evening.

-Trudeau has had closed-door meetings with other world leaders involved in trade deals with Canada during the APEC summit in the Peruvian capital.
-Foreign Affairs Minister Stephane Dion and Trade Minister Chrystia Freeland have also met with their counterparts, U.S. congressional staffers and business leaders to tout Canada as a pro-trade government.

 China’s president promised delegates at the conference that his country would continue to push for free trade deals in the region, saying countries needed to come closer together instead of being pulled further apart.